 - Signature and communication key for the validator

 - Signature and communication key for the ballot box

 - Signature and communication key for the electoral roll

-The status of the system components now changes from DISABLED to UP and you have successfully opened your polling station.
+The system component status now changes from DISABLED to UP indicating that you’ve successfully opened your polling station.

-To test all of the online voting systems, click on the “Self-test” button at the bottom right-hand of the “Administration” area.
-The following is now checked:
+To test all of the online election systems, click on the “Self-test” button in the “Administration” area at the bottom right.
+The following items will be checked:

 - The system times on the different servers